Okipa/laravel-table/README.md

 If no row action is declared on your table, the dedicated `Actions` column at the right of the table will not be displayed.

-This package provides the built-in following actions:
+This package provides the built-in following row actions:
 * `Show`:
   * Requires a `string $showUrl` argument on instantiation
   * Redirects to the model edit page on click